Judge William H. Pauley III, sentenced Trump lawyer, has died

-Judge William H. Pauley III, who sentenced former Trump lawyer, has died
+Judge William H. Pauley III, who presided in Michael Cohen case, has died

-Judge William H. Pauley III, a jurist with Long Island roots who presided over the criminal case against ex-President Donald Trump’s former personal lawyer during more than two decades on the federal bench, died Tuesday after a long illness.
+Judge William H. Pauley III, a jurist with Long Island roots who served more than two decades on the Manhattan federal bench and presided over the criminal case against ex-President Donald Trump’s former personal lawyer, died Tuesday after a long illness.
 He was 68.

-Pauley, based at the Daniel Patrick Moynihan United States Courthouse in Manhattan, died at his home, according to Edward Friedland, the district executive for the Southern District of New York.
-His hometown was not immediately available.
+Pauley died at his home, according to Edward Friedland, the district executive for the Southern District of New York.
+His hometown was not available.

 In 2018, Pauley, sentenced Trump's former personal lawyer, Michael Cohen, to three years in prison after he pleaded guilty to charges including campaign finance fraud and lying to Congress.
 Cohen was freed to home confinement last year during a wider prisoner release program amid the coronavirus outbreak in prisons.